Carsten Lindholm is a Danish drummer, composer and producer born in the small town of Kerteminde on the island Fünen.

 In 1996 Carsten went to Vallekilde, a Danish Jazz summercamp, where he met finish drummer Jukkis Uotila, Swedish bassplayer Lars Danielsson and Norwegian trumpeter Nils Petter Molvaer, all strong personalites, who became great mentors and inspired him to change his musical direction and go into Nordic Jazz music.

-Back in Denmark Carsten started playing at different Jazz clubs, receptions and weddings in Copenhagen and met a lot of great musicians like Luther Thomas and Jens Melgaard, who among lots of things taught him to be enthusiastic for the music and give himself 100 % on stage or in the practice-room.
+Back in Denmark Carsten started playing at different Jazz clubs, receptions and weddings in Copenhagen and met a lot of great musicians like Luther Thomas and Jens Melgaard who, among other things, taught him to be enthusiastic for the music and give himself 100 % on stage or in the practice-room.
 The sudden death of Jens Melgaard drove Carsten to write music, and he started the Tribute project.

-With the album Indispiration, Carsten wants to state the importance of inner peace, which he finds is needed more than ever in the world today, as well as the importance of cultural open mind between countries.
+With the album “Indispiration” he wants to state the importance of inner peace which he finds is needed more than ever in the world today – as well as the importance of a cultural open mind between countries.

 - 2 albums, 1 EP and several singles.
 New album release expected 2021/2022